Fourth out

-In baseball, the fourth out is a legal out made by the defense after three outs in a half-inning already have been made.
+In baseball, a fourth out is a legal out made by the defense after three outs in a half-inning have already been made.
 According to the rules, the third out does not cause the ball to become dead; if the fielders make a subsequent out that prevents a run from scoring, this out will supersede the apparent third out, thus becoming the recorded third out.
+The defense successfully makes an appeal while the ball is still live, and the umpire calls a temporary fourth out that (usually) replaces the existing third out.
 For statistical purposes, the apparent third out is "undone" and the fourth out's result is recorded instead.
-With the advent of video replay appeals, a new rationale for making extra out(s) has emerged - insurance against a prior out being undone on appeal.
-These fourth out situations are not the same as four strikeouts in an inning.
+With the advent of video replay appeals, a new rationale for making extra out(s) has emerged: insurance against a prior out being undone on appeal.
+These fourth-out situations are not the same as four strikeouts in an inning.

 When runs score

-The motivation for making a fourth out is to nullify a scored run, by either putting out the runner who had scored (on appeal, if the player failed to tag up after a catch) or putting out an additional runner who is forced to advance.
+The motivation for making a fourth out is to nullify a scored run, either by putting out the runner who had scored (on appeal, if the player failed to tag up after a catch) or putting out an additional runner who is forced to advance.

-No run may score on an inning-ending play in which the third out is a force out or on the batter before he reaches first base.
-In other words, force outs count before runs are scored.
-It is common that a runner reaches home plate a moment before the third out is made by force out.
-Such a case is routine; the runner doesn't score but is counted as left on base.
+No run may score on an inning-ending play in which the third out is a force out or one that occurs before the batter reaches first base.
+In other words, if a run scores, but there is a force out, that run is nullified.
+It is not uncommon for a runner to reach home plate before the third out is made by force out.
+The runner does not score but is counted as left on base.

 It is also common that the third out might come on a non-force tag out after another runner reaches home plate.
 By extension of these two rules, the "fourth out" covers the case where the third out is not a force out, but a subsequent out is.
 Since the force out counts before the run scores, it must also count before the third out.

 Examples

-There are no known MLB examples of a fourth out changing places with a prior out and thereby cancelling a run.
-The situations where a fourth out may be recognized are exceedingly rare, but some hypothetical examples, and four real examples where the fourth out rule did come into play, are noted below:
+There are no known MLB examples of a fourth out changing places with a prior out, cancelling a run.
+The situations where a fourth out may be recognized are exceedingly rare, but some hypothetical examples and four real examples where the fourth out rule did come into play are noted below: